ionic-team/ionic-docs/docs/index.md

 ### JavaScript

 One of the main goals with moving Ionic to <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components" target="_blank">Web Components</a> was to remove any hard requirement on a single framework to host the components.
-This made it possible for the core components to work standalone in a web page with just a script tag.
+This made it possible for the core components to work standalone in a web page with only a script tag.
 While working with frameworks can be great for larger teams and larger apps, it is now possible to use Ionic as a standalone library in a single page even in a context like WordPress.

 ### Angular